spt-development/spt-development.github.io/_posts/2022-05-20-spt-development-release.markdown

   height: 1200
   width: 630
 ---
-I'm pleased to announced that we have now released new versions of the spt-development-* projects related to correlation IDs, logging and auditing, which aligns them with the recently released [Spring Boot 2.7.0](https://spring.io/blog/2022/05/19/spring-boot-2-7-0-available-now).
+I'm pleased to announce that we have now released new versions of the spt-development-* projects related to correlation IDs, logging and auditing, which aligns them with the recently released [Spring Boot 2.7.0](https://spring.io/blog/2022/05/19/spring-boot-2-7-0-available-now).
 As always, the source is available on [GitHub](https://github.com/spt-development) and the artifacts are also available in [Maven Central](https://mvnrepository.com/artifact/com.spt-development) for easy inclusion in your own <em>Java</em> projects.